-Products commercialized by INDIGO Biosciences, Inc. are for RESEARCH PURPOSES ONLY - not for therapeutic, diagnostic or contact use in humans or animals.
+Products commercialized by INDIGO Biosciences, Inc. are for RESEARCH PURPOSES ONLY - not for therapeutic, diagnostic, or contact use in humans or animals.

-"CryoMite" is a Trademark TM of INDIGO Biosciences, Inc. (State College, PA, USA)
+"CryoMite" is a Trademark TM of INDIGO Biosciences, Inc. (State College, PA, USA).

-Product prices, availability, specifications and claims are subject to change without prior notice.
+Product prices, availability, specifications, claims and technical protocols are subject to change without prior notice.
+The printed Technical Manual provided in the kit box will always be the most currently updated version.

 Copyright © INDIGO Biosciences, Inc. (State College, PA, USA).
-All Rights Reserved.
+All rights reserved.

 APPENDIX 1a for tip-based dispensing.
-Example scheme for the serial dilution of the reference agonist TriIodothyronine into CSM to generate 2x-concentrated treatment media.
-A tip-based instrument is used to dispense 15 μ l / well into an assay plate that has been pre-dispensed with 15 μ l / well of TR Reporter Cells suspension.
+Example scheme for the serial dilution of the reference agonist 5α -Dihydro-11-keto Testosterone into CSM to generate 2x-concentrated treatment media.
+A tip-based instrument is used to dispense 15 μ l / well into an assay plate that has been pre-dispensed with 15 μ l / well of AR Reporter Cells suspension.